Ace000001/MvcExample/README.md

 # MvcExample
 MVC core with onion architecture and CQRS pattern

-**Please dont for get to run "Update-Database" command after replacing your connection string.**
+**Dont forget to run "Update-Database" command after replacing your connection string.**

 Following are some key points about this example: